kalavattam/2024_Sir2/rough-draft_workflow_Micro-C_align-process.md

 EOF
                 } ||
-                echo "Trimmed fastqs exist; skipping \"Step #1: Trim fastq files\"" done
+                echo "Trimmed fastqs exist; skipping \"Step #1: Trim fastq files\""
+                #TODO Update this message
+        done
     }

-#TODO Get rid of compgen and mv globs
+#TODO 1/2 Get rid of globs associated compgen and mv, i.e., be explicit about
+#TODO 2/2 the files to check and move
 ```
 </details>
 <br />